 Information coming out of Romania was disturbing.
 Ceausescu’s Securitate units (Secret Police) were making a hard push to ferret out any anti-Ceausescu resistance and were putting several of our contacts in jeopardy.

 We held a meeting at our facility in West Germany to discuss how to help an asset in Romania.
-The Zigeuner (Gypsies) gave us information that this man was on Ceausescu’s radar and targeted for elimination.
-He lived in an industrial city called Ploiesti, not far from Bucharest.
+One of the Roma Clans (Gypsy) was my main ally in Romania, they gave us information that one of their people was on Ceausescu’s radar.
+He was targeted for elimination.
+The man lived in an industrial city called Ploiesti, not far from Bucharest.
 The Ploiesti Oil Fields are still a center of mainland oil production, making it a key asset in any European war.

 I made arrangements to meet with the machinist at a collective farm near the Ukrainian border.
 Andrea, who was my travel partner, and I made a quick run into Romania to assess the situation and figure out what assistance we could render.
-We went directly to the Roma camp near Sibiu, where we met with a Romani chieftain I called Púrodad (Grandfather) and his Grandson Ion.
+We went directly to the Roma camp near Sibiu, where we met with a Romani chieftain, a very powerful man I was instructed to address as “Purodad” – Grandfather.

 Andrea and I were taken to a basement area under the central part of the house to turn in for the night, while Kal and two others stood guard.

 I could tell Kal didn’t like the idea of spending the night there.
 I wished I could see inside his head and knew what he was thinking.
 I was just about as asleep as one man could get when I heard shouts….
 “Securitate… Securitate.”
 Next, I was rudely tossed out of my bed by Kal, who was yelling, get everyone out, out!
 “We are raided, everyone out.”